-If you have received an immigration petition or application denial from the U.S. Citizenship and Immigration Service (USCIS), you may have options to challenge it.
-The immigration lawyers at New Frontier Immigration Law understand that not all denials are final.
-Our appeals immigration attorneys in Phoenix, AZ, can review your situation and determine how to help you with your appeal.
+If you have received an immigration petition or application denial, you may be able to challenge it.
+At New Frontier Immigration Law, we understand that not all denials are final.
+Our appeals immigration lawyers in Phoenix, AZ, can review your situation and determine how to help you with an appeal.

-Immigration matters can be complex, but you can secure legal representation as you seek to resolve your case.
+These matters can be complex, but securing legal representation as you seek to resolve your case is important.
 In addition, you can learn more about your options and next steps during a free strategic session with our team today.

-How Our Phoenix, AZ, Appeals Immigration Attorney Can Help Your Case
+How Our Phoenix, AZ, Appeals Immigration Lawyer Can Help Your Case

 - Explaining your legal options, including your right to appeal an immigration denial or revocation

-- Reviewing how the appeals process works and identifying the authority who will oversee your case (Board of Immigration Appeals (BIA) and Administrative Appeals Office (AAO))
+- Reviewing how the appeals process works and identifying the authority that will oversee your case (Board of Immigration Appeals (BIA) and Administrative Appeals Office (AAO))

 - Answering your questions about the process

-- Collecting and organizing important evidence and documents for your immigration case
+- Collecting and organizing important evidence and documents for your case

 - Gathering the right forms and ensuring they are error-free and meet all deadlines